wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

 Next, if you navigate to **http://localhost:8080/api**, the `Client Application` will make an api call to the `Resource Server` using the `Access Token` that was set when you authenticated above.
 This is all done behind the scenes.
 In your browser, you'll see a response indicating that you were able to access a protected resource.
 And, for good measure, you could try navigating directly to **http://localhost:8081/api**.
 You should see that request fail as there is no access token.

-Let's take a look at the differences amongst each version of the code.
+Take a look at the differences amongst each version of the code.

-## Spring Boot Resource Server Code
+## Delving the Spring Boot Resource Server Code

 In each of the examples, the Resource Server code is nearly identical: